lsimons/caseum/docs/guides/stages.md

    * You can use the [guide on whiteboarding stories](../stories/story-whiteboarding.md).
 3. **UI**:
    * Sketch some basic wireframes of the UI the actors will use, if any.
-   * If actors will use CLIs or APIs or get e-mails or reports, then sketch out some of those.
+   * If actors use CLIs or APIs or get e-mails or reports, then sketch out some of those.
    * You can use the [guide on whiteboarding wireframes](../ui/ui-whiteboarding.md).
 4. **Events**:
    * define the commands the actors will issue through these UIs to start on their activities.